Proof-of-Execution: Reaching Consensus through Fault-Tolerant Speculation: Proof-of-Execution

-To keep presentation simple, we did not include the following optimizations in the protocol description: \begin{enumerate}[wide] \item To reach $\nf$ signature shares, the primary can generate one itself.
+To keep presentation simple, we did not include the following optimizations in the protocol description: \begin{enumerate} \item To reach $\nf$ signature shares, the primary can generate one itself.
 Hence, it only needs $\nf - 1$ shares of other replicas. \item The \MName{propose}, \MName{support}, \MName{inform}, and \MName{nv-propose} messages are not forwarded and only need \Name{MAC}s to provide message authentication.
 The \MName{certify} messages need not be signed, as tampering them would invalidate the threshold signature.
-The \MName{vc-request} messages need to be signed, as they need to be forwarded without tampering. \end{enumerate}
+The \MName{vc-request} messages need to be signed, as they need to be forwarded without tampering. \end{enumerate} {\changed Finally, the design of \PoE{} is fully compatible with \emph{out-of-order processing} as a replica only supports proposals for a $k$-th transaction if it had not previously supported another $k$-th proposal (Figure~\ref{fig:pa}, Line~\ref{fig:k-proposal}) and only executes a $k$-th transaction if it has already executed all the preceding transactions (Figure~\ref{fig:pa}, Line~\ref{fig:pa:exec}).
+As the size of the active out-of-order processing window determines how many client requests are being processed at the same time (without receiving a proof-of-execution), the size of the active window determines the number of transactions that can be rolled back during view-changes.}